AtrCheema/AI4Water/README.md

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/AtrCheema/AI4Water/master)

-A uniform and simplified framework for rapid experimentation with deep leanring and machine learning based models for time series and tabular data.
+A uniform and simplified framework for rapid experimentation with deep leaning and machine learning based models for time series and tabular data.
 To put into Andrej Karapathy's [words](https://twitter.com/karpathy/status/1350503355299205120)

 `Because deep learning is so empirical, success in it is to a large extent proportional to raw experimental throughput,